Skip to main content

 You will need good lactation support if your baby has tongue-tie.
 Techniques like improved positioning and attachment can help with feeding challenges.
 If this is successful, further treatment may not be necessary.

-Midwife Susan O'Driscoll gives advice on positioning and overcoming breastfeeding challenges.
+Midwife Susan O'Driscoll talks about overcoming breastfeeding challenges

 Your baby's tongue-tie should be assessed as part of lactation support.